PervonHarke/PvHs-EMF-Loadouts-Alternate-Mods/README.md

 Link to [Erik's Mission Framework](https://github.com/Tapawingo/Eric-s-Mission-Framework)

 **THE MODS NEEDED CHANGE FROM LOADOUT TO LOADOUT!**
-The mods needed for each loadout are listed in the wiki.
+The mods needed for each loadout are either listed in the wiki or the `.sqf` file.
 They are not made to fit the [Cluster Community](https://discord.gg/JggdMFz) modpack.

 All available loadouts with explanation and sources can be found in [the wiki](https://github.com/PervonHarke/EMF_Kits/wiki).